Impulses to grow

 Ownership & Impact

-They mark the moment when awareness becomes accountability -when we stop waiting for others to change and start leading the change ourselves.
+Ownership & Impact are about turning reflection into action.
+They mark the moment when awareness becomes accountability - when we stop waiting for others to change and start taking responsibility ourselves.

 In teams, ownership grows when people understand how their actions influence the whole - and impact becomes sustainable when we lead together.